Skip to content

 Discriminatory Harassment

+Hostile environment is a commonly used term but, from a legal and policy perspective, a hostile environment is a form of discriminatory harassment.
 Many people have heard the term “hostile environment” in the context of sexual harassment but a “hostile environment” can also include harassment because of race, color, national origin, age, disability, sexual orientation, gender identity, gender expression and protected veteran’s status.
-For harassment not related to discrimination, contact Human Resources.

 The first step is to tell the individual that their comments are unwelcome and unwanted.
 Sometimes this may be difficult but once you have made it clear that their comments are not welcome, the individual has clearly been notified that you find their behavior unwelcome and offensive.
 Once the individual clearly understands the behavior isn’t welcome yet continues to engage in similar behavior, disciplinary action may be appropriate.